top of page

 NJ

-Vaishnavi is a junior at West Windsor-Plainsboro High School North.
+Vaishnavi is a senior at West Windsor-Plainsboro High School North.
 She is passionate about promoting mental health awareness and resources for individuals of all ages.
-As the Treasurer of her school's mental health club, Healyu, and also as a volunteer with National Alliance on Mental Illness (NAMI), she actively contributes to advancing mental health initiatives.
+As the President of her school's mental health club, HEALyu, and also as a volunteer with National Alliance on Mental Illness (NAMI), she actively contributes to advancing mental health initiatives.
 In addition to her mental health advocacy, Vaishnavi is the founder of the non-profit organization Clean Water New Jersey, which is centered around environmental sustainability, through which she strives to emphasize the profound link between environment and well-being.
 With a keen interest in neuroscience and psychology, Vaishnavi envisions a future where she can delve deeper into these fields.
 Joining the RISE team will enhance her appreciation of the importance of taking care of one’s mental health and will enable her to help more people on this topic.

 Vansh, 14

-JP Stevens High School - Edison, NJ
+John P. Stevens High School - Edison, NJ

 Vansh is a dedicated and passionate individual committed to making a positive impact on the world.
 With a profound concern for the environment, he is ready to take proactive steps to contribute to a more sustainable future.
 Vansh has participated in various eco-friendly initiatives, such as community clean-up projects, and strives to give back to the environment.
 In his free time, Vansh goes to the gym, reads, or plays basketball.
 As a RISE member, Vansh wants to start initiatives to create a club dedicated to mental health and well-being.
 Vansh is working on an article about mental and social issues with the Youth Medical Journal.
 He wants to create a RISE club at his high school, JP Stevens High School, and spread awareness in his school and community.
 Through RISE, he aims to foster a safe and welcoming space for students to share their experiences, access resources, and work together to promote mental and emotional wellness within the community.
 In the future, Vansh hopes to spread positive awareness in the community and pursue a career in medicine.

-e3b36b5a-9bbe-43aa-9a97-3db8c06834bc - Vansh Singh.JPG
+e3b36b5a-9bbe-43aa-9a97-3db8c06834bc - Vansh Singh_JPG.webp

 RISE Team Alumni